 A director may, however, be released from culpability if he notifies the general meeting of his interest prior to the transaction and before realizing the hidden benefit.
 If he does not disclose his stake after realizing a profit, he will still be held accountable and will need to provide an accounting for the earnings.
-50 The following are possible remedies:

-(i) Injunction:
+Injunction: